Skip to content

 The first page on your website– the home page– can be tricky.
 Generally, we want each page on a website to have one, simple goal– to make sure that your users don’t have any confusion about what the next step is.
 But the home page has to do more.

-For example, if you are a dog trainer, your “About” page probably helps your customers get to know you, decide that you are the right trainer for their dog, and the call to action– the prominently featured statement and ‘next-step’ link– is to visit your contact page to email you and get started.
+To understand why, think about the clear goals that other pages might have.
+If you are a dog trainer, your “About” page probably helps your customers get to know you, decide that you are the right trainer for their dog, and the call to action– the prominently featured statement and ‘next-step’ link– is to visit your contact page to email you and get started.

 Your Services page, for customers who perhaps already know you elsewhere or just read the About page, probably also has the contact page as its primary goal.